 If you head from Lotusland back toward the freeway but continue straight on Cabrillo Blvd, you will come to the Andree Clark Bird Refuge where you can walk around a gorgeous lagoon all the way to East Beach.

-Lotusland is at 695 Ashley Road, Santa Barbara, CA 93108.
-The suburb is Montecito, home also to Westmont College.
+Lotusland is located in the suburb of Montecito, at 695 Ashley Road, Santa Barbara, CA 93108.

 You must have a reservation to come to Lotusland.
 Call (805) 969-9990 from 9-5 during the week to make a reservation.
-Cost is $35 per person for a two hour docent-led tour.
-Kids 18 and under are $10.
-Kids under 5 are free.
+Cost is $50 per person for a two hour docent-led tour.
+Kids under 18 are $25.
+Kids 2 and under are free.
 The tour is the only way to see the garden.
 Call a few days ahead, longer ahead for a weekend tour.
 Tours are available 10am-1:30pm Wed-Sat from Feb 15-Nov 15.

-Free tours are available to Santa Barbara County residents certain days of the year.
+Free tours are available to Santa Barbara County residents certain days of the year, and Santa Barbara school children with a special passport book that is distributed.
 Call for the schedule.